 The Chaplaincy program of Haywood Regional Medical Center provides pastoral and spiritual care to our patients and their families during hospitalization.

-You will be asked at your time of admission if you would like to receive a visit from a chaplain.
 Arrangements can be made for a chaplain of your faith to visit.
-The chaplain will be glad to contact your own local minister or church instead, if you make that request.
+We will also be glad to contact your own local minister or church instead, if you make that request.
 Visits can take place on the nursing floor, in a waiting room, or the emergency department.
-Our chaplains respond 24 hours a day.

 Haywood Regional Medical Center has a chapel located on the second floor of the hospital.
 It is open 24 hours for quiet reflection for you and your family.